-The course may involve a systematic reading program, library research, laboratory project, studio work, field study, or creative expression.
+Available for credit in athletic training, health, physical education, or recreation, the course may involve a systematic reading program, library research, laboratory project, studio work, field study, or creative expression.
 Conferences or tutoring as required, but no formal lectures or recitations.
 Quizzes, tests, and examinations as may be appropriate.
 281 open only to sophomores; 381 open to juniors and seniors.
 May be repeated for credit.